High School Track and Field for Beginners

 Most likely, your athlete will be given a uniform that may include shorts, a singlet, a warm-up jacket, and pants.
 It is a good idea for your athlete to have clothing for practices…shorts and short- or long-sleeve t-shirts for mild or hot weather and sweatpants, running tights, sweatshirts, jackets, hats, and gloves for cold weather.

-Many teams practice outside year-round—even in the cold, rain and snow—so appropriate clothing for the weather is a must.
+Many teams practice outside year-round—even in the cold, rain, and snow—so appropriate clothing for the weather is a must.

 Practices vary depending on what events your athlete trains for but each practice session should begin with a warm-up and end with a cool-down.
 Warm-ups usually consist of light jogging, dynamic stretching or drills, and sometimes static stretching.
 Cool-downs most often consist of light jogging followed by static stretching.

 Practices—even for those athletes who compete in field events—will include some type of running.
 Although all athletes will work to develop some level of conditioning and endurance, sprinters and field event athletes will more often work to develop speed and explosive power.
-Distance athletes spend more time building aerobic capacity and endurance for longer races but do work on speed at times as well.
-Instruction on proper running form is also stressed, no matter what event your athlete trains for.
+Distance athletes spend more time building aerobic capacity and endurance for longer races but do work on the speed at times as well.
+Instruction on the proper running form is also stressed, no matter what event your athlete trains for.